Container Granular

 Due to their inherent flexibility, Kubernetes clusters are often backed up to physical offsite storage or virtually to a cloud server.
 Backing up in multiple locations is also a good strategy to create redundancy and ensure data reliability.
 The important thing is that the enterprise can easily and quickly access the recovery data when the need arises.

 It is also important to maintain certain compliance requirements to ensure application uptime.
-3-2-1 compliance is known as a golden standard for backup and restore.
+3-2-1 compliance is known as a gold standard for backup and restore.
 It dictates that organizations should have 3 copies of their data (a production copy, a snapshot copy, and an offsite copy), 2 backups on two separate media types, and 1 offsite copy for longer-term retention.
-Following the golden standard is a preventative measure used to drastically reduce the chance of a long-term service outage.
+Following the gold standard is a preventative measure used to drastically reduce the chance of a long-term service outage.

 Regardless of how a k8s backup is done, it is crucial for the security and reliability of applications.
 Once backed up, the application data can be restored in case of a data breach, service outage, or system failure.
 Many organizations also have data protection as a vital requirement to maintain regulatory or organizational compliance.